Jazzmine-Jimenez/EarthSpace/README.md

 - How to utilize React Components
 - How to pass through Context to use props throughout the application
-- How to create hash routes to cahnge the view of the page
+- How to create hash routes to change the view of the page